ppetrovtv/pine_script_docs/source/essential/Bar_states_Built-in_variables_barstate.rst

 .. image:: images/barstates_history_then_realtime.png

-This is a screenshot of the same symbol at a 1 minute timeframe, after several real-time bars have elapsed.
+This is a screenshot of the same symbol at a 1 minute timeframe, after a few real-time bars have elapsed.
 The elapsed real-time bars show the *confirmed* state.

 .. image:: images/barstates_history_then_more_realtime.png